Using Late Season Plant Growth Regulators to Reach Yield Potential

 XN Technology

-At AgXplore, we wanted to create a technology that would manage nitrogen, not just stabilize it.
-When you think about nitrogen management, the four R’s may come to mind.
-This includes the right product, the right rate, the right time, and the right place.
-Our XN...
+At AgXplore, our goal was to develop advanced nitrogen management technology, not just a stabilizer.
+When you think about effective nitrogen management, the Four R’s often come to mind: the right product, the right rate, the right time, and the right place.
+Our...

 read more